schretie/genery/README.md

 The global context can be access using g.currentContext To explaim it simply, it provides a 'Continuation Local Storage' (also known as Thread Local in Java: https://en.wikipedia.org/wiki/Thread-local_storage)

-On usage of this functionality could be to handle context information for logging
+One usage of this functionality is to handle context information for logging accross inner call

 ```js
 var logger = {